developersCradle/angular-complete-guide/Section 2 The Basics/README.md

         - Angular has many packages, one of which have many core features is `@angular/core`

 ```

 @Component({
-  selector: 'app-server', //Should use unique select
+  selector: 'app-server', //Should use unique selector
 })

 ```
 - We can pass JS object to configure angular decorator
     - Will be stored as **metadata** for this class